Proving the 6d Cardy Formula and Matching Global Gravitational Anomalies: Introduction

 For 6d SCFTs with a pure Higgs branch, on which we just have several massless hypermultiplets and no other BPS particles (see Appendix~\ref{Sec:CentralBPS6d} for a discussion), the above argument allows us to determine the Chern-Simons levels by simply reducing free fields.
 This procedure proves the relation~\eqref{eqn:ZLformula} for theories possessing a pure Higgs branch, with the understanding that $\C = - {7 \over 4} \D$, which is inherently true for such theories.

 To derive the relation~\eqref{eqn:ZLformula} on the tensor branch, we compute the one-loop contributions from the free fields to the Chern-Simons levels $\kappa$, and find that there {\it must} be additional contributions.
 It is known that the 6d tensor branch supports BPS strings which may contribute to $\kappa$ upon reduction on $S^1$.
 Indeed, this is evident from the conjectured localization formulae for the $S^1\times S^5$ partition function of 6d SCFTs~\cite{Kim:2012ava,Kim:2012qf,Lockhart:2012vp,Kim:2016usy} (see also Section~\ref{Sec:TB}).
 However, it is not clear how to systematically include contributions from such states to $\kappa$.
-If instead we first integrate out the massive states on the 6d tensor branch, we obtain a tower of higher derivative interactions in the effective action.
-In particular, one of the leading F-terms is given by the Green-Schwarz term (and its supersymmetric completion).
+Instead, if we first integrate out the massive states on the 6d tensor branch, we obtain a tower of higher derivative interactions in the effective action.
+In particular, one of the leading F-terms is given by (the supersymmetric completion of) the Green-Schwarz term.
 Then, one needs to study the contribution from such terms to $\kappa$ upon reduction on $S^1$; we will not pursue this in the present paper.

 To provide another perspective on the would-be contributions from BPS strings to $\kappa$, we consider the relation between the Chern-Simons levels in the 5d effective action and the global anomalies of the 6d SCFT, and explain that the extra contributions are essential for the global anomaly matching.
 The global gravitational anomalies of the 6d SCFT can receive contributions from the Green-Schwarz term in the tensor branch effective action~\cite{Monnier:2013rpa,Monnier:2014txa,Monnier:2017klz,Monnier:2017oqd,Monnier:2018cfa,Monnier:2018nfs,Hsieh:2019iba} (just as for perturbative anomalies), therefore we expect that such terms are responsible for additional contributions to the 5d Chern-Simons levels upon compactification on $S^1$.